-Measurement the anatomic joint-shaft angles at each level would help to localize the problem.
+Measurement of the anatomic joint-shaft angles at each level would help to localize the problem.

-Lateral distal femoral angle (LDFA) is formed between axis of femur and the femoral joint line.
+Lateral distal femoral angle (LDFA) is formed between the axis of the femur and the femoral joint line.
 It is normally 84°.

-Proximal medical tibial angle (PMTA) is formed between axis of tibia and upper tibia and is normally 87 degrees.
+Proximal medial tibial angle (PMTA) is formed between the axis of the tibia and upper tibia and is normally 87 degrees.

-Altertion of values would demonstrate whether the issue is with tibia or femur.
+Alteration of values would demonstrate whether the issue is with the tibia or femur.

 Stress radiographs may demonstrate lateral ligaments incompetency.